 - Collimator to converge the light into a parallel beam.

 - Monochromator to split monochromatic light into the component wavelengths.
 These can be prisms that split white light into the component visual colors.
-The monochromator can also be a grating to get UV, visual, and IR radiation bands.
+The monochromator can also grate to get UV, visual, and IR radiation bands.

 - Wavelength selector, which is a slit that is used to select the desired wavelength/light band.

-- Cuvettes, or vessels, usually made of glass or quartz to hold sample solution.
+- Cuvettes, or vessels, are usually made of glass or quartz to hold sample solution.

-- Photometer, which is a photosensitive detector to measure the amount/intensity of light absorbed and transmitted through the sample.
+- Photometer is a photosensitive detector to measure the amount/intensity of light absorbed and transmitted through the sample.

 - Result display section, which can be a meter or a digital screen.